iqbalrevvin/react-native-my-boilerplate/README.md

 - `yarn <platform>` to run the *platform* application (remember to start a simulator or connect a device)

+## Code Health

+In my future projects, I pay a lot of attention to code quality and code health, so I tighten up my coding a bit with linter rules and also use typescript.

+To check codehealth simply run the command below.

+`yarn code-health` This will run a linter check as well as a typescript to make sure there are no error codes.

 ## License

 This project is released under the [MIT License](LICENSE).